R4v3nH0lm/gobgp-lab/README.md

 ## Setup ##

 ### Required Software ###
-Download and install VirtualBox.
-Download and install Vagrant.
+Download and install:
+  + VirtualBox
+  + Vagrant

 #### Vagrant ####
 This will require the following vagrant boxes be available on your system: